Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/02_search_implementation.md

 ## Creating Search Engine Interface

-- The Search Engine interface is required to enable Fabric connection to the Elasticsearch engine when running the search commands.
-- The Search Engine interface is populated  with the connection details of the Elasticsearch engine for your search.
+The Search Engine is used to connect Fabric to the Elasticsearch engine when running search commands.
+During a search, the Search Engine's interface is populated with the Elasticsearch engine's connection details.

-- To  create a new Search Engine interface:
+To  create a new Search Engine interface:

 1. Go to **Project Tree** > **Shared Objects**, right click **Interfaces** and select **New Interface**.
-2. Select **Search Engine** from the drop-down menu.
+2. Select **Search Engine** from the dropdown menu.
 3. Populate the connection settings.

 ### Search Engine Interface Settings